-In the opinion of the Management Board, introduction of the above-mentioned standards and interpretations will have no significant impact on the accounting principles (policy) applied by the Company.
+The Management Board conducts an analysis whether the introduction of the abovementioned standards and interpretations will have a significant impact on the accounting principles (policy) applied by the Company.

-8. Major accounting principles
+8. Major accounting principles:

 i.
 Restatement of items expressed in foreign currencies